OpenIPC/docs/src/content/docs/development/contribution-guidelines.md

 For more details, check the [official documentation](https://docs.openipc.org).

-This is an image [Example Image](../../../images/example-image.png) This is an image with unreadable text in a dark theme (changes the image depending on the selected theme)
+This is an image [Example Image](/images/example-image.png) This is an image with unreadable text in a dark theme (changes the image depending on the selected theme)
 <ThemeImage
-  lightSrc="/src/assets/images/example-image-light.png"
+  lightSrc="/images/example-image-light.png"
-  darkSrc="/src/assets/images/example-image-dark.png"
+  darkSrc="/images/example-image-dark.png"
   alt="Example image"
 />
 ```
 :::caution
-Please place your image in `/src/assets/images`so that you can use it like this `[Example Image](/images/example-image.png)` while using `yarn dev`.
-Before PR request add `https://raw.githubusercontent.com/OpenIPC/docs/refs/heads/main` before every image like this `[Example Image](/images/example-image.png)`
+Please place your image in `/public/images/`so that you can use it like this `[Example Image](/images/example-image.png)`.
 :::
 :::caution
 To make ThemeImage work, add `import ThemeImage from '/src/components/ThemeImage.astro'` right after Frontmatter.
 If you forget to do this, `yarn dev` won't see any problems, but the site won't work, so do a `yarn build` before PR to check if everything is ok.